pjeby/simplegeneric.js/README.md

 This lets you avoid pulling in the operation as a dependency, when you just want to support the operation on your types.

-### But how will I know the unique name?
+### But how will I know the unique name the other author used?

-People writing libraries that want to support interop like this, should document the name they're using with their exported generic functions, and should change the name if the signature or requirements change, e.g. ``my.whatever.op:v1`` and ``my.whatever.op:v2``.
+People writing libraries that want to support interop like this, should document the name they're using with their exported generic functions, and should change the name if the signature or requirements change, e.g. ``my.whatever.someOp:v1`` and ``my.whatever.someOp:v2``.

 (In a pinch, you can also get the name from the ``.key`` property of the generic function, but if the author didn't document it, they may not intend for you to depend on it.
 Check with them to be sure it'll stay supported!)